2016 Deborah Coogan Seltzer

-The Healthcare Businesswomen’s Association (HBA) announced that it has named Deborah Coogan Seltzer, director, services management and a member of the life sciences practice of executive search consulting firm Spencer Stuart, as its 2016 STAR (Strategic Transformation Achievement Recognition).
+The Healthcare Businesswomen’s Association (HBA) recognized Deborah Coogan Seltzer, director, enhanced serach - North America of Spencer Stuart, as its 2016 Strategic Transformation Achievement Recognition (STAR) during the 27th annual Woman of the Year event.
 Each year, the HBA honors a STAR who stands apart as a truly exemplary role model by demonstrating a long-term commitment to the HBA’s strategic goals of furthering the advancement and impact of women in the business of healthcare.

-A member of the HBA since 1997, Deborah has held numerous association and chapter-level board and leadership positions, and has played a leading role in countless initiatives to help the HBA grow and thrive during her nearly 20 years with the organization.
+Deborah has held numerous association and chapter-level board and leadership positions and played a leading role in countless initiatives to help the HBA grow and thrive since joining the association in 1997.
 “From her leadership founding our first chapter, to her current work on HBA Next creating a new structure for the HBA, Deb demonstrates visionary leadership and unending dedication,” says Laurie Cooke, HBA CEO.
 “Deb’s mentoring supports new leaders and strengthens seasoned leaders in the healthcare industry.”

-“Deb has always demonstrated her loyalty and passion for the HBA and has jumped in with no hesitance whenever the HBA has needed her counsel and support, “says Buket Grau, vice president and asset executive at Biogen Idec, and 2012 HBA president.
+“Deb has always demonstrated her loyalty and passion for the HBA and has jumped in with no hesitation whenever the HBA has needed her counsel and support, “says Buket Grau, vice president and asset executive at Biogen Idec, and HBA chair emeritus.
 “She is a very resourceful and trusted leader and is a mentor to many women in the industry.”

 During a 20-plus year career in executive search, Deborah has worked extensively in the pharmaceutical, biotech, medical device and services sectors of the life sciences industry, serving clients ranging from startups to Fortune 100 organizations.
 Her work spans functional areas, including executive/general management, sales, marketing, human resources, business development, finance and technically-oriented executives in areas such as R&D, clinical and pre-clinical development, technical operations/manufacturing, scientific affairs/regulatory and quality assurance.